ONLINE LEARNING, SAFETY & ACCESS TO DEVICES

 Throughout the academic year, students are informed of a wide range of ‘Online Safety Reporting Strategies’ during assemblies, PSHE & E-Safety lessons.
 Just to reiterate to parents and carers they are as follows:

-Speak to their teacher, Pastoral and Safeguarding Manager - Mrs Brown or Miss Fleming the Asst Headteacher or any other member of staff they feel comfortable telling.
+- Speak to their teacher, Pastoral and Safeguarding Manager - Mrs Moore or Miss Fleming the Asst Headteacher or any other member of staff they feel comfortable telling.

-Go to the "Junior Safety Officer” available at lunchtime.
+- Go to one of the "Junior Safety Officers” available at lunchtime.

-Click the Tootoot Anti-Cyberbullying logo on the front home page of this website to send a message to Mrs Brown.
+Click the Tootoot Anti-Cyberbullying logo on the front home page of this website to send a message to Mrs Moore.